-We have proposed some Visual EKF SLAM algorithms useful to locate our robots in the field [7], but they are very expensive in computing time to be implemented over the embedded system of our robots; the obtained results are shown in Fig. 4.
-Then, we are working to have some less expensive algorithms to implement in our embedded system.
+However, we are working to have some less expensive algorithms to implement in our embedded system.
 Meanwhile, our robots use a very simple self-localization trigonometric method.
-This self-localization algorithm calculates the (x, y, θ) pose of the robot inside the field by using a very simple triangulation method based in the solution of a quadratic set of two equations: circles centered at a detected feature like beacons or goals.
+This self-localization algorithm calculates the $(x, y, \theta)$ pose of the robot inside the field by using a very simple triangulation method based in the solution of a quadratic set of two equations: circles centered at a detected feature like beacons or goals.
 The radii of these circles are obtained directly in only one picture measuring angles of view of the borders of the features detected [8].
 Since 2009 we have been developing a vision based localization method.
 Currently MCL Monte Carlo Particle Filter Localization based on detecting the field lines, goal areas and two landmark poles is being used.
 By the moment, the localizing algorithm uses the goal areas color and the amount of viewable pixels of such color to determine its distance and current orientation.
 The motion probability estimation is obtained by previously measuring the movements the robot does after each command and getting its probability density.
 When turning, for example, each turn has a fixed amount and successive turns are accumulated.
 The same applies for walking and running.
 Obviously a good robot calibration becomes fundamental.
 Currently, we are in the process of incorporating a novel localization method named OVL [9].